PO Box 6248

 ACE Mentor Program

-The above graphs outline SEFW's breakdown of contributions/income and expenditures for 2016.
-Financial goals for 2017 include increasing individual donations and improving distribution of funds to better match the mission statement.
-Additionally, in 2016 the Board established a separate account, funded 100% by Board donations, to support SEFW-related expenditures not directly related to programs.
-Monthly meeting expenses, Board retreats, social functions, and other similar activities are paid for by the Board-funded account.
+The above graphs outline SEFW's breakdown of contributions/income and expenditures for 2018.
+The Board continues to utilize a separate account, funded 100% by Board donations, to support SEFW-related expenditures not directly related to programs, such as monthly meeting expenses, Board retreats, social functions, and other similar activities.
 Individual or corporate donations are used exclusively for costs associated with the SEFW mission.